web-servers/jws-operator/README.md

 oc delete deployment.apps/jws-operator
 ```

-Note that the first _oc delete_ deletes what the operator creates for the example-webserver application, these second _oc delete_ deletes the operator and all resource it needs to run.
+Note that the first _oc delete_ deletes what the operator creates for the example-webserver application, the second _oc delete_ deletes the operator and all resources it needs to run.
 The ImageStream can be deleted manually if needed.

 ## Deploy for an existing JWS or Tomcat image